 This Is The End

 In centuries past, Jemaa el Fna was a square frequented by tradesmen, farmers, storytellers, and healers, but this “meeting place” of “the end” had a darker purpose as well.
-The former site of public executions, this 11th century plaza has become a gathering place for snake charmers, fresh orange juice vendors, and open-air dentists, yet it is still every bit the beating heart of Marrakech.
-To truly experience the magic of the place, join the crowds that fill the square at sunset—you can mingle with trained monkeys, enjoy a flavorful plate of kefta at one of the many grill stalls, and listen to the muezzin call the faithful to prayer from the 250-foot minaret of the Koutoubia Mosque.
+Once the site of public executions, the plaza has since become the domain of snake charmers, fresh orange juice vendors, and even open-air dentists.
+To truly experience the magic of the place, join the crowds that fill the square at sunset—you can mingle with monkeys, enjoy a plate of kefta at one of the many grill stalls, and listen to the muezzin call the faithful to prayer from the minaret of the Koutoubia Mosque.

 Insider Tip: Looking for that iconic bird’s eye view of Jemaa el Fna?
 Head over to the Grand Balcon du Café Glacier on the south side of the square—the view is well worth the cost of an overpriced Coke.